release-engineering/pom-manipulation-ext/README.md

 # POM Manipulation Extension for Apache Maven

 A Maven extension which provides a series of POM pre-processors.
-When it is activated it will write a log file `target/manipulation.log`.

 This extension combines many of the features of [VMan](https://github.com/jdcasey/pom-version-manipulator), [Maven Versioning Extension](https://github.com/jdcasey/maven-versioning-extension) and [Maven Dependency Management Extension](https://github.com/jboss/maven-dependency-management-extension).